Alex Zanardi: CART Championship series

 During 1995, Zanardi went to the United States for a drive in the CART Series.
-He felt that finding a race seat would be easy with Formula One experience, but no teams drew any interest.
+He felt that finding a race seat would be easy with Formula One experience, but drew no interest from any team.
 However, Reynard Commercial Director Rick Gorne managed to secure Zanardi a test drive at Homestead with Chip Ganassi Racing.
-Zanardi officially signed a contract on 23 October 1995.
+Zanardi signed a contract on 23 October 1995.
 The team's race engineer Mo Nunn advised Chip against signing him, as he believed Italian drivers were too prone to mistakes.

 He rapidly became one of the series' most popular drivers.
 He took the pole for his second race, although his first win didn't come until mid-season.
 Overall, he won three races in his rookie season and six pole positions, finishing third in the championship behind teammate Jimmy Vasser and Michael Andretti.
 He and Andretti were level on points but Andretti took second place by virtue of having five race wins compared to Zanardi's three.
 Zanardi was named Rookie of the Year.

 A win came at Mazda Raceway Laguna Seca for the final race of the 1996 season, where he conducted a highly risky overtake at the Corkscrew corner (known to many racing fans as "The Pass"; the maneuver was banned for future years), on race leader Bryan Herta, having fought his way through the field.

 Zanardi improved his form in CART in 1997, winning five of seventeen races, including three in a row and four of the five rounds held in the mid to late portion of the season en route to winning the Drivers' Championship.
-1998 saw Zanardi even more dominant in his Ganassi Reynard-Honda, winning 7 of 19 races with an incredible 15 podiums in those 19 races.
+In 1998 Zanardi was even more dominant in his Ganassi Reynard-Honda, winning 7 of 19 races with an incredible 15 podiums in those 19 races.
 He won four races in a row in June and July en route to his second consecutive CART title, the third in a row for Ganassi and Honda, and the fourth for Reynard.

-After winning a race, Zanardi was fond of spinning his car around in tight circles, leaving circular doughnut-shaped patterns of tyre rubber on the track; this would eventually become a popular means of celebrating race wins all across America.
+After winning a race, Zanardi was fond of spinning his car around in tight circles, leaving circular doughnut-shaped patterns of tyre rubber on the track; Zanardi became known as "the Donut King" for this practice.
+This would eventually become a popular means of celebrating race wins all across America.